 The next topic deals with something we can all recognize after the past few years— rapid news updates and unexpected changes left and right.

 The issue: Adjusting ad content while it's live

 If you decide to utilize an outdoor display to really catch people's attention, such as a PSA campaign on health safety guidelines, there's a chance that the content will need to be changed if new information surfaces.

 Editing physical media is a time-consuming process, and would also require a crew of workers to remove and replace the existing signage.
 On the other hand, the digital nature of DOOH offers a simple and efficient way to update your creative at any point during a campaign.

-Although municipal marketing is familiar with traditional OOH displays, there's a huge opportunity to making an impact using DOOH's creative capabilities and tech-friendly platforms.
-Now that cities across the country are increasing vaccination rates and a sense of normalcy looms on the horizon, people are steadily going out more and interacting with their environment.
+Although municipal marketing is familiar with traditional OOH displays, there's a huge opportunity to make an impact using DOOH's creative capabilities and tech-friendly platforms.